TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 The IDF Formula in sklearn

-scikit-learn uses a smoothed IDF formula by default:
+scikit-learn uses a smoothed IDF formula by default, which differs slightly from the standard textbook formula:

 idf(t)=log(N+1df(t)+1)+1\text{idf}(t) = \log\left(\frac{N + 1}{\text{df}(t) + 1}\right) + 1